vuejs/vue/.github/CONTRIBUTING.md

 There are some other scripts available in the `scripts` section of the `package.json` file.

-The default test script will do the following: lint with ESLint -> type check with Flow -> unit tests with coverage -> e2e tests. **Please make sure to have this pass successfully before submitting a PR.** Although the same tests will be run against your PR on the CI server, it is better to have it working locally.
+The default test script will do the following: lint with Prettier -> type check with Typescript -> unit tests with coverage -> e2e tests. **Please make sure to have this pass successfully before submitting a PR.** Although the same tests will be run against your PR on the CI server, it is better to have it working locally.

 ## Project Structure